 So what is the difference between QR codes to barcodes?
 Well first of all a barcode is read horizontally, whereas a QR code is read vertically and horizontally.
 Due to this structural difference, it can hold a hundred times more information. kaboom!

 The 3 black squares are position markers – these allow the scanners to know where the data modules are.
 The different-sized blocks are in rows and columns, and each block represents different pieces of information.
-Some cool things about QR codes are that they can have your logo/picture in the center and they have built-in error correction (something called the Reed-Solomon Code) which adds backup data to the QR code mathematically.
-This means if part of the QR code is obscured it will still work (up to a point)
+Some cool things about QR codes are that they can have your logo/picture in the centre and they have built-in error correction (something called the Reed-Solomon Code), which adds backup data to the QR code mathematically.
+This means if part of the QR code is obscured, it will still work (up to a point)

 Check the QR code on the right; we have the Leave.Review logo and our main character image embedded onto the QR code.
 I created this quickly by pasting on the graphics and testing, but you can get really creative with your branding and your QR code.